-The Plainsman Building is a four-storey professional office building built in 1999.
-The building has 34,809 square feet of leasable area and is 97% occupied.
-It is located in the downtown commercial core of Kamloops and has heated underground parking facilities.
-Key tenants include TD Canada Trust, Focus Corp., and BCBC (Single Point of Contact).
+The Plainsman Building is a four-storey Class A office building constructed in 1999.
+It has 34,809 square feet of leasable area, as well as a heated underground parking facility.
+The property occupies a prominent location on the corner of Victoria Street and 3rd Avenue in the downtown commercial core of Kamloops.
+The building is 97% occupied by a mix of national, regional, and government tenants including TD Canada Trust, Focus Corporation, and BC Building Corporation.